I. We Each One Us Attend The Screen

 A Brutal Recluse remains eligible to be chosen for and to enter into Agony.
 If he is chosen, however, he ceases to be a Brutal Recluse—he is now a Brutal Incluse.
 So long as he has not been in Agony, however, he remains a Brutal Recluse, and he is not allowed to be a spectator to Agony.
 On Gambling Days, all students at The Saints and all Brutal Recluse inmates are locked in their rooms.
 Such rooms—rooms accenting their inhabitants’ lack of a view on to Agony—are referred to as Nature.
 Brutal Recluses who are not in Nature while Gambling is taking place are considered society’s most unforgivable criminals.
 When they are located and arrested, they are imprisoned.
 In prison, they are given, daily, a lethal supply of morphine, which they have the option of ingesting.
 They are given nothing else.
 They die either by dehydration or by morphine overdose.

-Joe Wenderoth is Associate Professor of English and teaches in the graduate Creative Writing Program at the University of California.
+Joe Wenderoth teaches in the Creative Writing Program at the University of California Davis.
 His books of poetry are: Disfortune, It Is If I Speak, and No Real Light.
 He has published one novel, Letters To Wendy’s, and one book of essays, The Holy Spirit Of Life: Essays Written For John Ashcroft’s Secret Self.